12

 Challenge Language

 This challenge was initially submitted in German.
-However, all documentation will be provided in English, in order to reach in international target audience.
+However, all documentation will be provided in English, in order to reach an international target audience.

 Check out the briefing section below for a quick overview of the challenge objectives.